-The Special Revenue Fund is the primary operating fund and accounts for all financial resources of the Measure L Fund.
+The Special Revenue Fund is the primary operating fund and accounts for all financial resources of the Measure L Fund of the City.

-The Measure L Fund adopts annual appropriated budgets for its special revenue fund which is a major fund.
+The Measure L Fund adopts annual appropriated budgets for its special revenue fund, which is a major fund.
 Budgetary comparison schedules have been provided for this fund to demonstrate compliance with the budgets.